Hi-PACE/hipace/docs/source/run/get_started.rst

 Get started
 ===========

+useless change.
 A full HiPACE++ input file can be found below, with a detailed description of the main parameters.
 All the input parameters available in the simulation are available in the :doc:`parameters` section.

 .. literalinclude:: ../../../examples/get_started/inputs_normalized